Dipeshtwis/curriculum-html-css/portfolio/m9_validate_form.md

 ## Description

-For this milestone of your portfolio website, you will implement a client-side validation of the data of the contact form before submission.
+For this milestone of your portfolio website, you will implement a client-side validation of the data in the contact form before submission.

 *IMPORTANT NOTE: Read **all** requirements before you start building your project.*